kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 This KEP strives to enable node resource hot plugging by making the kubelet to watch and retrieve machine resource information from cAdvisor's cache as and when it changes, cAdvisor's cache is already updated periodically.
 The kubelet will fetch this information, subsequently entrusting the node status updater to disseminate these updates at the node level across the cluster.
 Moreover, this KEP aims to refine the initialization and reinitialization processes of resource managers, including the memory manager and CPU manager, to ensure their adaptability to changes in node configurations.
-With this proposal it's also necessary to recalculate and update OOMScoreAdj and swap limit for the pods that had been existing before resize.
-But this carries a small overhead due to recalculation of swap and OOMScoreAdj.
+With this proposal it's also necessary to recalculate and update swap limit for the pods that had been existing before resize.
+But this carries a small overhead due to recalculation of swap.

 ### User Stories